ampproject/amphtml/extensions/amp-analytics/amp-analytics.md

 Adds support for AT Internet.
 More details for adding AT Internet support can be found at [developers.atinternet-solutions.com](http://developers.atinternet-solutions.com/javascript-en/advanced-features-javascript-en/accelerated-mobile-pages-amp-javascript-en/).

+### Burt

+Type attribute value: `burt`

+Adds support for Burt.
+Additionally, the `trackingKey` variable must be specified.
+It's also possible to specify the optional variables `category` and `subCategory`.

 ### Chartbeat

 Type attribute value: `chartbeat`